KILTprotocol/spec-ext-credential-api/readme.md

             /** optional list of DIDs of attesters trusted by this verifier */ trustedAttesters?: string[]

-            /** list of the credential attributes which MUST be included when submitting the credential */
+            /** list of credential attributes which MUST be included when submitting the credential */
             requiredAttributes: string[]
         }
     }